-The Group applies the expected credit losses model for the entire term of all trade receivables, using the simplified approach under IFRS 9, and based on the matrix model for loss percentage (Note 22).
+The Group applies the expected credit losses model for the entire term of all trade receivables, using the simplified approach under IFRS 9, and based on the matrix model for loss percentage (Note 24).

 2.18.
+Interest-bearing loans and other financial resources granted

-Interest-bearing loans and other financial resources granted direct costs related to these loans and granted resources.
+All loans and other financial resources granted are initially recognised at acquisition cost (nominal amount), which is accepted to be the fair value of the consideration received on the transaction, net of the direct costs related to these loans and granted resources.
 After the initial recognition, the interest-bearing loans and other granted resources are subsequently measured and presented in the consolidated financial statements at amortised cost by applying the effective interest rate method.
 They are classified in that category as the business model of the Group is solely to collect contractual cash flows of principal and interest.
 Amortised cost is calculated by taking into account all types of charges, commissions, and other costs, associated with these loans.
 Gains and losses are recognised in the consolidated statement of comprehensive income (within profit or loss for the year) as 'finance income' (interest) or 'finance costs' throughout the amortisation period, or when the receivables are settled, derecognised or reduced.